 If you meet one of the "qualified alien" or "PRUCOL" categories but do not qualify for SSI because of immigration status, then you qualify for CAPI.

-The amount of a person’s CAPI benefit varies depending on the person’s living arrangement, income, and marital status.
-Starting in mid-2019, the CAPI amount is the same as the combined SSI/SSP amount (SSP stands for State Supplementary Payment, an extra payment California adds on to the federal SSI amount).
-(Previously, it was slightly less than the SSI/SSP amount.)
+The amount of cash assistance available to immigrants through CAPI varies depending on the person's living arrangement, income, and marital status.
+The CAPI amount is the same as the combined SSI/SSP amount (SSP stands for State Supplementary Payment, an extra payment California adds on to the federal SSI amount).

-In the first half of 2019, the maximum CAPI benefit for an elderly or disabled single person living independently is generally $921.72, and for an elderly or disabled married couple living independently, it is $1,544.14.
-If you qualify for CAPI because of blindness, then the 2019 maximum is $978.23 for an individual living independently, and $1,695.19 for a couple living independently (both eligible for CAPI).
+For 2022, the maximum CAPI benefit for an elderly or disabled single person living independently is $1,040.21, and for an elderly or disabled married couple living independently, it's $1,765.64.
+For those who qualify for CAPI because of blindness, the 2022 maximum is $1,110.26 for an individual living independently, and $1,952.88 for a couple living independently (both blind and eligible for CAPI).

-If you have some countable income or you live in a group home or nursing home, then your CAPI benefit may be less than these maximum numbers.
-If you have no cooking facilities, your CAPI benefit may be slightly higher.
+If you have some countable income or you live in a group home or nursing home, then your CAPI benefit will be less than these maximum numbers.
+If you have no cooking facilities, your CAPI benefit will be slightly higher.

-If you live in a public institution that has 16 or more residents for more than 30 days, you will lose your CAPI.
+If you live in a public institution that has 16 or more residents for more than 30 days, you'll lose your CAPI benefit.
 A public institution is one that is run by the state or federal government.
 Most people who are affected by that rule are people who live in jails or prisons.

-When applying for CAPI, it is best to have a letter from Social Security that is dated within the last six months, showing that you are not eligible for SSI because of your immigration status.
-If you have not applied for SSI yet, go ahead and apply for CAPI anyway because the DSS staff can make an independent determination that you are not qualified because of your immigration status, or they can give you directions about where and how to apply for SSI.
+When applying for CAPI, it's best to have a letter from Social Security that's dated within the last six months, showing that you're not eligible for SSI because of your immigration status.
+If you haven't applied for SSI yet, go ahead and apply for CAPI anyway, because the DSS staff can make an independent determination that you're not qualified for SSI because of your immigration status.
+Or, they may give you directions about where and how to apply for SSI.